0x00002a/fsmark/README.md

 ## Philosophy & Design

-The central design goal of fsm was to have something which was easier to type on the command-line than a full path.
-For this reason the interface of fsm is centered around two things:
+The central design goal of fsm was to have something which was easier to type on the command-line than a full path, and which could be used everywhere a full path could be (e.g as input to `cd`).
+The interface of fsm is centered around a few simple assumptions and principles:

-1. The expectation that its output will be processed by another program, most of the time.
+1. Output is assumed to be used as input into another process unless otherwise specified
-2. Path information should be the default output mode and require the least typing
+2. Path information should be the default require the least typing/effort on the part of the user
+3. "Human output" should be available but not default

-As an example there is the `list` command, by default it outputs raw path information which can be fed to `xargs` or similar - requiring a flag to switch to human-readable results.
+An example of these design principles in the interface is the `list` command: by default, it outputs raw path information which can be fed to `xargs` or similar; viewing information such as the names for each entry is a separate switch.

 ## License